-Humanity has primarily subscribed to two main theories of identity.
-Essentialism and Constructivism.
-Essentialism argues that you have a fixed persona inside of you that defines the essence of who you are.
-It is like the “default settings” that came with your operating system – a general predisposition for certain aesthetics, expressions, attitudes, beliefs, etc. that exert influence over your decisions in life and how you choose to express yourself.
+Humanity has primarily subscribed to two main theories of identity: Essentialism and Constructivism.
+Essentialism argues that you have a fixed persona, something innate and immutable inside of you that defines the essence of who you are.
+It is like the “default settings” that came with your operating system — a general predisposition for certain aesthetics, expressions, attitudes, beliefs, etc. that exert influence over your decisions in life and how you choose to express yourself.
 Constructivism on the other hand asserts that you have total agency over who you become and that nothing is predetermined.
+That your identity is shaped by various and interconnected internal and external thoughts and moments.
 In this case, your “default settings” become programmed into your identity through your interaction with the world around you.
-As you navigate life, you discover more of yourself as time goes on and as you engage in new experiences.
+As you navigate life, you build upon an idea of yourself as time goes on and as you engage in new experiences.

 But both only offer partial answers to questions of identity and how it is built, maintained, or lost.
-Essentialism claims that identity is inherent and fixed.
-You are born with a core essence — personality traits, tendencies, desires — and your life is largely an expression of that inner blueprint.
-It asserts that Identity is inherent to the individual and gradually discovered, not built, change is limited by nature, and growth is about acceptance more than transformation.
+Essentialism’s idea that core essence — personality traits, tendencies, desires — and how your life is largely an expression of that inner blueprint, asserts that identity is inherent to the individual and gradually discovered, not built; change is limited by nature; and growth is about acceptance more than transformation.
 Constructivism argues the opposite.
 Identity is entirely shaped by environment and choice.
-You are not born as anything in particular — you become who you are through experience, culture, and decisions.
-Identity is constructed, not discovered, change is always possible, and growth is about reinvention.
-So if Essentialism says identity is fixed, then sustained suffering, misalignment, or unrealized potential are treated as fate rather than signals.
-It leaves no real mechanism for disciplined change.
-And if Constructivism says that you have the ability to change and adapt who you are at your discretion, why do people willingly choose friction filled lives where they feel like they are always stuck in a struggle?
-Constructivism overestimates agency and underestimates friction.
-If identity were fully malleable, people wouldn’t experience the same recurring struggles, guilt, or resistance when trying to change.
-It ignores why certain paths feel “wrong” even when socially rewarded.
+You are not born as anything in particular, or have an innate tendency to be a certain way — you become who you are through experience, culture, and decisions.
+Identity is constructed, not discovered, and change is always possible.

-It is a philosophy for a world that is stepping into a new era of technological and idealogical growth.
-For the first time ever, humanity may not be the only intelligent life that exists, and a philosophical framework to help understand our reality and our place in it is essential.
-Continuism aims to bridge the systems of science, spirituality, and psychology to give a foundation for identities – both organic and inorganic so that life can continue to evolve in a meaningful and altruistic way.
+Continuism seeks to be a philosophy for a world that is stepping into a new era of technological and ideological growth.
+For the first time ever, humanity may not be the only intelligent life that exists, and a philosophical framework to help understand a deepening reality and our place in it is essential for meaningful spiritual and psychological growth.
+Continuism aims to bridge the systems of science, spirituality, and psychology to give a foundation for identities — organic or inorganic — so that life can continue to evolve in a meaningful and altruistic way.

-By contrast, living in misalignment creates psychological drift, emotional volatility, cognitive dissonance, distortion of perceived identity – to oneself and others.
-These traits encourage probabilistic collapse instead of infinite possibility.
+By contrast, living in misalignment embodies deceit, denial, and behavior inconsistent with fulfillment and desired outcomes.
+This way of living creates psychological drift, emotional volatility, cognitive dissonance, and the distortion of perceived identity to oneself and others.
+Because of the lack of internal and external clarity that living this way creates, these traits encourage probabilistic collapse instead of infinite possibility.
 The doors and windows of opportunity for self-evolution and fulfillment start closing with more frequency and seem to be more difficult to navigate when encountered.
+Here, pessimism reigns because of the friction created by distrust from others - a result of recognizing deceitful behavior, frustration or exhaustion from constant struggle to maintain continuity of an incoherent and disjointed cognitive narrative, and a lack of fulfillment because of an unbalanced sense of reward to effort of one’s actions.

-Living in alignment is not about being true to some hidden or buried “authentic” self.
-It is about being true to the self that one is in the act of becoming or wishes to become.
+Living in alignment is not about just being true to some hidden or buried authentic self.
+It is about being true to the idea of self that one is in the act of becoming or wishes to become, which the authentic self is an innate part of, but not the whole of.
 A very important distinction.
-The narrative an individual chooses to write for themselves, through their psyche, ingrains itself into their body and spirituality.
-It is important to make a distinction here that spirituality within Continuism is not required to be theological.
-It is simply the act of putting faith in the unknown, and that everything will work out alright.
+The narrative an individual chooses to write for themselves, ingrains itself into their psyche, body and spirituality.
+It is important to make a distinction here that spirituality within Continuism is not required to be theological, but simply an act of having a faith in the unknown.
+However an individual chooses to incorporate that faith as a part of their narrative is up to them, but that faith ultimately helps to increase an individual’s probability fields – or the potential for their desires to manifest.

 This is not as sci-fi or metaphysical as it sounds, though it does borrow from the tangible and observable practice of Astrology – planetary motion.
 Continuism does not prohibit nor require belief in any metaphysical forces or deities but instead reframes Astrology as symbolic temporal psychology.
 A giant cosmic clock on which an individual can sync their rhythm to.